So, your team wants to go places?

 Here’s what objectives and key results look like in practice:

 And Google is not the only big-name company that’s been using OKRs.
-Companies who have used OKRs successfully at one point or another, or still do to this day, including Twitter, Intel, Sears, LinkedIn, Oracle and Zynga.
+Many companies have used OKRs successfully at one point or another (or still do to this day) including Twitter, Intel, Sears, LinkedIn, Oracle, and Jira.

 We’ve gone through lots of different work styles at Buffer, experimenting to find the way we all work best and happiest.
 These are what we've done: